7 sustainable app monetization strategies to 10x your revenue

 ✅ - You get money up front, meaning there’s a guarantee of some ROI

-❌ - Potential users may be put off from downloading your app due to the cost barrier; as a result, you have an inherently smaller user base
+❌ - Potential users may be put off from downloading your app due to the cost barrier

 ✅ - If you deliver value for money, you’ll benefit from higher loyalty and retention rates

-❌ - You need to invest a lot into the app development process to deliver the sophisticated features paying customers demand
+❌ - You need to spend more on development to deliver the sophisticated features paying customers demand

-✅ - You can position yourself as a premium option on app stores
+✅ - You can position yourself as a premium option on mobile app stores

-❌ - You’re limited to a single revenue stream as paying customers expect ad-free environments and all features up front
+❌ - You may be limited to a single revenue stream as paying customers expect ad-free environments and all features up front

 Key metrics to track